-- 1. Admission to the Master's programme is possible for an applicant who has obtained a Bachelor's degree at an institution of academic higher education, which demonstrates the following: - a. knowledge of and skills in the field of qualitative and quantitative methods and techniques of social science research; - b. knowledge of and understanding of the theory of (social and cultural) anthropology. - 2.
+- 1. Admission to the Master's programme is possible for an applicant who has obtained a Bachelor's degree obtained at an institution of academic higher education, which demonstrates the following knowledge, understanding and skills: - a. knowledge of and skills in the field of qualitative research methods; - b. knowledge of and insight into the field of organization sciences. - 2.
 Applicants with a Bachelor's degree obtained at an institution outside the Netherlands may be asked for additional methods to prove that they meet the admission requirements. - 3.
 An applicant should demonstrate that he or she has sufficient level of proficiency in English by meeting at least one of the following standards, no more than two (2) years before the start of the programme at the VU: - a.
 IELTS score with a minimum of 6.5; - b.
 TOEFL paper based test: 580; - c.
 TOEFL computer based test: 237; - d.
 TOEFL internet based test: 92; - e.
 VU TOEFL-ITP: 580 (only valid at the VU). - 4.
-Applicants who: - completed an English-taught secondary or higher education degree in Canada, the United States, the United Kingdom, Ireland, New Zealand or Australia or - have earned a Bachelor's or Master's degree in an English-taught programme accredited by NVAO in the Netherlands, or - have earned a Bachelor's or Master's degree in an accredited English-taught programme in another member state of the European Union - have obtained a Cambridge Certificate of Proficiency in English (CPE): A, B or C or a Cambridge Certificate of Advanced English (CAE): A or B or - have earned a Dutch VWO-diploma (level 6 VWO-nieuw) or are exempted from the requirements referred to in paragraph 3.
+Applicants who: - completed an English-taught secondary or higher education degree in Canada, the United States, the United Kingdom, Ireland, New Zealand or Australia or - have earned a Bachelor's or Master's degree in an English-taught programme accredited by NVAO in the Netherlands, or - have earned a Bachelor's or Master's degree in an accredited English-taught programme in another member state of the European Union - have obtained a Cambridge Certificate of Proficiency in English (CPE): A, B or C or a Cambridge Certificate of Advanced English (CAE): A or B.

-• are enrolled for the pre-Master's programme Social and Cultural Anthropology and have thus passed the pre-Master's assessment in advance
+have earned a Dutch VWO-diploma (level 6 VWO-nieuw) or are enrolled for the pre-Master's programme Culture, Organization and Management and have thus passed the pre-Master's assessment in advance are exempted from the requirements referred to in paragraph 3.